-Authorization of Payments Unit within the DRDSM manages technical assistance (TA) of the FOP.
+Department of Financial Authorization (DFA) within the DRDS manages technical assistance (TA) of the FOP.
 This body also manages TA of the NHRDP co-financed from the EAFRD.

-The Financial Directorate is responsible for the payments towards the beneficiaries and for the receipt of payments made by the Commission.
+The Directorate for Finance is responsible for the payments towards the beneficiaries and for the receipt of payments made by the Commission.